Rishabh044/arcade-ai/docker/README.md

 docker compose up -p arcade
 ```

-This command will build and start all the services defined in the `docker-compose.yml` file.
+This command will build and start all the services defined in the `docker-compose.yml` file and make their ports available to your host machine.

 ### 4. Verify the Engine is Running